iredmail/dockerized/README.md

 you'd like to change any of them, please write the same parameter name with your custom value in `iredmail-docker.conf` to override it.

+# Hardware requirements

+- At least 4GB RAM is required for a low traffic production mail server.

 # Installed softwares

 - Postfix: SMTP server.